qupath/qupath/TECHNICAL_NOTES.md

 * When something needs to be persistent, try to avoid Java serialization
   * Serialization is currently used for `.qpdata` files, but ultimately this should be removed
 * Prefer JSON to other kinds of serialization
+  * Thinking *'could I read this in Python if I wanted to?'* can be a good guide when choosing a format
   * Use `qupath.lib.io.GsonTools` to help
-  * Thinking *'could I read this in Python if I wanted to?'* can be a good guide
   * Keep forwards and backwards compatibility in mind... serialization is hard
 * Use UTF-8 encoding consistently with text files
-  * This should be the default from Java 18... but best specify just in case
+  * This should be the default from Java 18 - but best specify just in case

 ### Scripting